1988–89 Aston Villa F.C. season

-Aston Villa competed in the Football League First Division during the 1988–89 English football season, having earned a promotion back to the First Division under their manager Graham Taylor.
-The team saw a slump in performances towards the end of the season, Aston Villa narrowly avoided relegation in the 1988–89 season after a draw on the final day of the season.
+The 1988–89 English football season was Aston Villa's 90th season in the Football League.
+Villa competed in the Football League First Division having earned a promotion back to the First Division under their manager Graham Taylor.
+The team saw a slump in performances towards the end of the season, Aston Villa narrowly avoided relegation after a draw on the final day of the season.
 There were debuts for Chris Price (111), Derek Mountfield (90), Ian Olney (88), Ian Ormondroyd (56), Nigel Callaghan (26), Lee Butler (8) and Darrell Duffy (1).

 The Birmingham City season saw three Second City derbies with Villa.
 2nd Division Birmingham were soon to be relegated to the Third Division for the first time in the club's history.
 Villa would keep a clean sheet in all three matches, putting 13 goals past their local rivals.
 Drawn in the League Cup 2nd Round, Kevin Gage and Andy Gray would score in the 2–0 victory at St Andrews.
 In the return leg Villa won 5–0 with goals by Derek Mountfield, Kevin Gage (2), Ian Olney, and Tony Daley.
 In the 1988-89 Simod Cup 1st Round David Platt, Bernie Gallacher, Derek Mountfield, Alan McInally (2), and Allan Evans contributed to a 6–0 victory.

-Diary of the season

 The start of the season saw Gordon Cowans rejoin Aston Villa in a £250,000 deal, following 3 years at Bari.
 Striker, Warren Aspinall, left in a £315,000 deal, as Portsmouth manager, Alan Ball, aimed for an immediate return to the First Division.

-27 August 1988: Millwall began their First Division career with a 2–2 draw against Aston Villa at Villa Park.

 2 October 1988: Aston Villa sold defender Neale Cooper to Rangers for £300,000.

-5 November 1988: Manchester United drew with Aston Villa at home with a score of 1–1.
-This was the Manchester United's fifth draw of the season.

-12 November 1988: After a 3–1 home win over Aston Villa, Southampton achieved their third win of the season.

-26 November 1988: Coventry's 2–1 home win over local rivals, Aston Villa, saw them jump to fifth place in the table.

-3 December 1988: Norwich City remained at the top of the First Division despite a 3–1 defeat to Aston Villa.
-However, Arsenal sat just three points behind them, with two games still to play.

 24 December 1988: Aston Villa sold striker Garry Thompson to Watford for £325,000.

-31 December 1988: After defeating Aston Villa 3–0, Arsenal replaced Norwich City at the top the First Division due to a higher goal difference.

 15 April 1989 – Everton beat Norwich City 1–0 in the FA Cup semi-finals at Villa Park.
 The other semi-final saw one of English football's greatest ever tragedies, with the death of 96 Liverpool supporters, during a match against Nottingham Forest at Hillsborough.